sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 ### What isn't in this section

 This section doesn't tell you what the different routing indices are or mean.
-For now, we can imagine there being one index for guards, one for middles, and one for exits, and one for each hidden service directory ring.
+For now, we can imagine there being one routing index for guards, one for middles, and one for exits, and one for each hidden service directory ring.
 (See section 06 for more on regular indices, and section 07 for more on onion services.)